 The Village of River Forest is committed to promoting and creating a more sustainable environment through:

-- **NEW** Join the newly established Sustainability Commission!
-Click here for information and to apply.
+- **NEW** Newly established Sustainability Commission!
+Click here for information

 - Curbside Composting - Sign Up Online